 Credit reports have more information on customer payment history than you can gather from contacting a few references directly.
 The number of creditors reporting to the credit reporting agencies provide a broader sample, and can include a variety of credit terms other than the terms your company offers.
 This information can provide insights into customer payment history, which you may find helpful in managing credit risk.

 There are risks and rewards to using business credit reports.
 They should be just one of the tools used to manage credit risk.
 With automated credit management solutions, you can provide your team with a dashboard for each account, which incorporates the key data needed to manage credit.

-Using the dashboard solution by Anytime Collect, your collectors can see at a glance a customer’s account status, credit score, whether payment is usually late or on time, and by how many days.
-A color scaling used to rank credit quality will pop up when searching for a company in Anytime Collect.
+Using the dashboard solution by Lockstep Collect, your collectors can see at a glance a customer’s account status, credit score, whether payment is usually late or on time, and by how many days.
+A color scaling used to rank credit quality will pop up when searching for a company in Lockstep Collect.

-Anytime Collect, a leader in cloud-based credit and collection platforms, provides automated solutions for effectively and efficiently managing credit.
-Anytime Collect is an experienced software partner that can help you navigate the challenges of managing credit risk.
+Lockstep Collect, a leader in cloud-based credit and collection platforms, provides automated solutions for effectively and efficiently managing credit.
+Lockstep Collect is an experienced software partner that can help you navigate the challenges of managing credit risk.